• Skip to primary navigation

 Beans are something that we regularly eat at home.
 Why?

-• They’re versatile!
-For instance, you can make old-fashioned homemade baked beans (like here), put them in bean soup, salads, and they are fabulous in dips and quesadillas.
+- They’re versatile!
+For instance, you can make old-fashioned homemade baked beans (like this recipe) or use them in bean soup, quinoa salad, bean dip and quesadillas.

 Best Bean To Use